ICH Good Clinical Practice (GCP) Training

 The International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) has recently endorsed a training effort to help ensure greater adoption of ICH guidelines by regulators and industry.
 The MRCT Center has been selected to conduct a pilot training in 2017.

-The MRCT Center established a multi-stakeholder program committee and is planning to conduct the first pilot training of regulators from emerging economies October 17-19, 2017 at Harvard Faculty Club.
+The MRCT Center established a multi-stakeholder program committee and conducted the first pilot training of regulators from emerging economies October 17-19, 2017 at Harvard Faculty Club.